cathymonkey/infoScience/Journal.md

 Then I watched the video about Cicada 3310 which was an internet mystery.

-*/What were the clues used in the cicada scavenger hunt?*/
+*What were the clues used in the cicada scavenger hunt?*

 1) Use the text editor to open the file and people can find an appened string of readable text.
 2) Decipher the string and it will be a link to another image.